slerman12/UnifiedML/README.md

 Yes.

-UnifiedML supports discrete and continuous control, classification, generative modeling, and more.
+Our ```AC2Agent``` supports discrete and continuous control, classification, generative modeling, and more.

 [comment]: <> (All agents and even tasks support discrete and continuous control, online and offline RL, imitation learning, classification, regression, and generative modeling.)